Join the Help of Beaufort Legacy Society.

 - A contingent bequest to take effect if primary beneficiaries die before you

-If you own a life insurance policy that you no longer need, you can consider a revision to your beneficiary designation form to name the Beaufort Food Bank as the sole owner and beneficiary of the policy.
+If you own a life insurance policy that you no longer need, you can consider a revision to your beneficiary designation form to name HELP of Beaufort as the sole owner and beneficiary of the policy.
 You will receive an income tax deduction for the cash surrender value of the policy.
 If the policy is not fully paid, you can consider continuing to pay the premiums – and, in doing so, you will receive a charitable contribution deduction for the annual premium amount.
 Some donors use the tax savings to replace the life insurance with other assets that will be distributed at death to family members as part of their inheritance.

 For younger donors, a deferred gift annuity offers increased income tax benefits.
 All of the features and benefits of a gift annuity are provided with a deferred gift annuity — but, the actual distribution of the income is delayed until a future date, chosen at the time the gift is created.
 The longer the time between the creation of a deferred gift annuity and the start of the payments, the greater the rate of return and the larger the income tax charitable deduction.

-A charitable lead trust is a creative way to use some of your assets to fund annual gifts for your favorite charity (the Beaufort Food Bank) for a period of years, or for your lifetime.
+A charitable lead trust is a creative way to use some of your assets to fund annual gifts for your favorite charity (HELP of Beaufort) for a period of years, or for your lifetime.
 At the conclusion of this period, the assets in the trust are distributed either back to you or to beneficiaries you name, often children or grandchildren.
 Besides the opportunity to make a substantial charitable gift, another advantage of this kind of trust is the opportunity it offers to pass substantial assets to a next generation with little or even no tax consequences.
 A charitable lead trust is a creative way to fulfill a gift or pledge over a number of years while reducing estate and gift taxes that might otherwise be due on the trust assets if given outright to children, grandchildren, or other loved ones.